 C. Medical Insurance

 The College offers a self-funded group health insurance plan that is administered by a third party administrator.
 This plan is available to all benefits eligible employees.
-It is a major medical plan with a $750 deductible and 90% co-pay for in-network medical expenses and a $1,500 deductible and 70% co-pay for out-of-network expenses.
-Benefits include dental and vision, as well as a prescription drug card.
+It is a major medical plan.
+Benefits include medical, dental and vision, as well as a prescription drug card.

 Employees who were hired prior to January 1, 1992 in a benefits eligible position and who retire after age 55 with ten years of service may continue coverage for themselves and their spouses/partners.
 Coverage becomes a supplement to Medicare for qualified retired persons at age 65.
 The cost of retiree insurance is paid 50% by the College and 50% by the retiree.